 A good Behavioural Interviewing Training course will consist of two parts:

-Phase 1 of the programme will providing the course attendees with the skills of analysing the requirements of the job, analysing what type of person is required and designing and practicing the behavioural questioning techniques.
+Phase 1 of the programme will provide the course attendees with the skills of analysing the job requirements.
+Attendees will analyse the type of person required and design and practise the behavioural questioning techniques.

 Phase 2 consists of practise interviews, with each course attendee carrying out two real play interviews.
-Each interview will be filmed and then played back so that in-depth feedback can be given.
+During the course, we will film each interview and play them back so that we can give in-depth feedback.

-A good behavioural interviewing training course will involve attendees carrying out two ‘real play’ interviews each as our experience has shown that a lot of learning occurs during the first video feedback session.
+A good behavioural interviewing training course will involve attendees carrying out two ‘real play’ interviews each.
+Our experience has shown that a lot of learning occurs during the first video feedback session.
 That means a large jump in performance is obtained if individuals have another go.

 Real versus Role Play

 Role play just doesn’t work when giving course attendees some skill practise time.
-Behavioural interviewing can only be practised using real questions which are being answered by real people talking about actual experiences.
+You can only practise behavioural interviewing by using real questions which will be answered by real people talking about actual experiences.

 Contact us now to discuss how we can tailor this training to fit with your existing recruitment and selection processes and documentation.